nickelpro/vito.nyc/content/posts/why-nickelpro/index.md

-I mostly spent time hanging out in [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) channels run by much better hackers than me, but I had a small role in popularizing a couple hacks and if you Google `"ioublood"` today you'll find some cringey posts of teenage me trying to pose as someone who knew a lot more than I actually did.
+I mostly spent time hanging out in [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) channels run by much better hackers than me, but I had a small role in popularizing a couple hacks and if you Google "`ioublood`" today you'll find some cringey posts of teenage me trying to pose as someone who knew a lot more than I actually did.